Louisanity/HamilToniQ/README.md

 ![alt text](https://github.com/Louisanity/HamilToniQ//blob/main/pictures/result.png?raw=true)

 ### Conclusion
+In conclusion, our project, HamilToniQ, provides a comprehensive approach to optimizing and benchmarking the mixer Hamiltonian in QAOA with error mitigation.
+We have explored three distinct problem types: Hardware Grid, Three Regular, and Sherrington-Kirkpatrick (SK) model problems.
+Our approach includes a novel strategy for reducing the depth of the quantum circuit, which is a critical factor in the performance of QAOA on real quantum devices.
+We have also incorporated error mitigation techniques, specifically twirled readout error extinction (T-REx), to further enhance the performance.
+Our benchmarking results, obtained from both simulators and real quantum hardware, demonstrate the effectiveness of our approach.
+By providing this open-source benchmarking kit, we aim to contribute to the practical development of quantum computing and provide a valuable resource for the quantum computing community.

 ## Requirements
 Required packages to run the code are listed in `requirements.txt` and can be installed by running: